urbanairship/urbanairship-cordova/README.md

 the GCM/FCM sender ID either needs to be prefixed with `sender:` or you can disable AAPT2 with [cordova-disable-aapt2](https://github.com/runtrizapps/cordova-android-disable-aapt2).

-1. Install this plugin using PhoneGap/Cordova CLI:
+1. Install this plugin using Cordova CLI:

         cordova plugin add urbanairship-cordova